 How can organizations overcome these challenges?
 By adopting technologies that support social learning to leverage knowledge gathered by their SMEs and share it across the organization.

 Social learning is an informal collaborative way of learning from colleagues and subject matter experts through discussions, Q&A threads, videos and other user generated content sources for exchanging and acquiring information.
 Nowadays, more and more companies are recognizing social learning as a valuable aspect of their corporate training strategy.
 According to a post by Brandon Hall Group, “coaching and mentoring, mobile learning, and social learning are the most critical components for tailoring learning for individual needs in the immediate future.”
 Learning technology like Docebo Coach and Share is enabling companies to deliver learner-centric, informal and social learning experiences.
-Workplaces have only to capitalize on this learning opportunity to accelerate the business impact of learning strategy.
+Workplaces only have to capitalize on this learning opportunity to accelerate the business impact of learning strategy.

 There are many benefits of social learning.
 Is your organization ready to leverage its advantages?